sighupio/fury-kubernetes-opa/README.md

 #### Emergency brake

-If for some reason OPA Gatekeeper is giving you issues and blocking normal operations in your cluster, you can disable it by removing the Validating Admission Webhook definition from your cluster:
+If for some reason Gatekeeper is giving you issues and blocking normal operations in your cluster, you can disable it by removing the Validating Admission Webhook definition from your cluster:

 ```bash
 kubectl delete ValidatingWebhookConfiguration gatekeeper-validating-webhook-configuration